wandb/wandb/README.md

 * Keep a history of your weights and models from every training run
 * Store all configuration parameters used in a training run
+* Associate version control with your training runs
 * Search and visualize training runs in a project
 * Sync canonical models in your preferred format